 The solution: learning as a conversation, not a directive

-Not only is this more democratic, but it’s also more dynamic.
+Not only is this more democratic, it’s also more dynamic.
 There is room for conversation, feedback, and iteration.
 You can create more effective learning materials and boost employee engagement at the same time.

 Facilitating knowledge transfer and idea-sharing among your employees isn’t just a way to drive better performance; it also enables innovation.
-Course creators are forced to think like educators: employing decision-making and critical-thinking skills to create the best courses.
+Course creators are encouraged to think like educators: employing decision-making and critical-thinking skills to create the best courses.
 Your teams might not have realized the skills and knowledge present within their teams.
 Once they’re aware of it, there’s no limit to what you can create.

 Related: 3 Biggest Challenges of Remote Sales Training and How to Overcome Them